Tuition & Scholarships

 - Passion and capacity for farming

-- Ability and willingness to give back to program
+- Ability and willingness to give back to the program

-- Understanding of the value of this farmer training education
+- Understanding the value of this farmer training education

-Submit a scholarship application at the same time as your Farm Beginnings application; if you submit your application online, be sure to indicate at the end of your application that you would like to apply for a scholarship.
+Submit a scholarship application simultaneously as your Farm Beginnings® application; if you submit your application online, follow the link at the end of your application to apply for a scholarship.
 You will then be prompted to submit the scholarship application questions.
 If farm partners reside together and share finances, both parties need to submit financial information.

-Payment plans are available and allow for participants to pay the Farm Beginnings fee in 4 installments.
-The first payment is due by October 1, 2017, after your letter of acceptance is received to secure your spot in the class.
+Payment plans are available and allow participants to pay the Farm Beginnings® fee in 4 installments.
+The first payment is due by October 10, 2022, after receiving your letter of acceptance to secure your spot in the class.
 Payment plans will be signed and managed by the finance coordinator.

-Cancellation of a Farm Beginnings registration prior to October 15th will result in a return of half of your deposit.
-No refunds are available after October 15th.
-If you are unable to attend for any reason you may reserve your spot in the next years’ Farm Beginnings course.
-Tuition credit is valid through November 1, 2018.
-If you have to withdraw for any reason during the course, refunds cannot be made.
-If you are unable to attend the 2018 course, we are happy to send you documentation so that your tuition fee can be recorded as a tax-deductible contribution to the ongoing work of the Organic Growers School.
+Cancellation of a Farm Beginnings® registration before October 15 will result in a return of half of your deposit.
+No refunds are available after October 15.
+If you cannot attend for any reason, you may reserve your spot in the next year’s Farm Beginnings® course.
+Tuition credit is valid through November 1, 2022.
+If you have to withdraw during the course, refunds cannot be made.
+If you are unable to attend the 2022-2023 course, we are happy to send you documentation so that your tuition fee can be recorded as a tax-deductible contribution to the ongoing work of the Organic Growers School.